eslint/rfcs/designs/2024-report-unused-inline-configs/README.md

 However, because flat config purely involves spreading objects, there's no way to know what objects originate from shared configs or shared packages.

 [c339a5](https://github.com/eslint/rfcs/pull/121/commits/c339a59bfaec0c48817a012c2f5e92a242a1b1e6) is a reference commit of how this RFC might look with that support added in.

+Instead, this RFC suggests that the [config inspector](https://github.com/eslint/config-inspector) would be a more natural place to see these conflicts.

 An alternative could have been to require users provide metadata along with their shared configs, and/or wrap them in some function provided by ESLint.
 That could be a future requirement opted into ESLint.